 -Student should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.
 This scholarship seeks to support individuals who, following completion of their supported studies, will go on to actively engage in the chosen fields

-Scholarship Open for International Students: Students from Afghanistan, French, Guiana, Pakistan, Algeria, Gabon, Paraguay, Angola, Gambia, The Peru, Argentina, Ghana, Philippines, Bangladesh, Guinea, Rwanda, Benin, Guinea-Bissau, Sao Tome and Principe, Bhutan, Guyana, Senegal, Bolivia, India, Seychelles, Botswana, Indonesia, Sierra Leone, Brazil, Iraq, Somalia, Burkina Faso, Kenya, South Africa, Burundi, Korea (North), South Sudan, Cambodia, Korea (South), Sri Lanka, Cameroon, Lao PDR, Sudan, Cape Verde, Lesotho, Suriname, Central African Republic, Liberia, Swaziland, Chad, Libya, Taiwan (Republic of China), Chile, Madagascar, Tajikistan, China, Malawi, Tanzania, China, Tibet, Malaysia, Thailand, China, Hong Kong, SAR, Maldives, Timor-Leste (East Timor), China, Macau SAR, Mali, Togo, Colombia, Mauritania, Tunisia, Comoros, Mauritius, Uganda, Congo, Dem.
-Rep. (Kinshasa), Mexico, Uruguay, Congo, Rep. (Brazzaville), Mongolia, Venezuela, Côte d’Ivoire (Ivory Coast), Morocco, Vietnam, Djibouti, Mozambique, Western Sahara, Ecuador, Myanmar (Burma), Yemen, Egypt, Namibia, Zambia, Equatorial Guinea, Nepal, Zimbabwe, Eritrea, Niger, Ethiopia and Nigeria can apply for this scholarship programme.
+Open for International Students: Students from Afghanistan, French, Guiana, Pakistan, Algeria, Gabon, Paraguay, Angola, Gambia, The Peru, Argentina, Ghana, Philippines, Bangladesh, Guinea, Rwanda, Benin, Guinea-Bissau, Sao Tome and Principe, Bhutan, Guyana, Senegal, Bolivia, India, Seychelles, Botswana, Indonesia, Sierra Leone, Brazil, Iraq, Somalia, Burkina Faso, Kenya, South Africa, Burundi, Korea (North), South Sudan, Cambodia, Korea (South), Sri Lanka, Cameroon, Lao PDR, Sudan, Cape Verde, Lesotho, Suriname, Central African Republic, Liberia, Swaziland, Chad, Libya, Taiwan (Republic of China), Chile, Madagascar, Tajikistan, China, Malawi, Tanzania, China, Tibet, Malaysia, Thailand, China, Hong Kong, SAR, Maldives, Timor-Leste (East Timor), China, Macau SAR, Mali, Togo, Colombia, Mauritania, Tunisia, Comoros, Mauritius, Uganda, Congo, Dem.
+Rep. (Kinshasa), Mexico, Uruguay, Congo, Rep. (Brazzaville), Mongolia, Venezuela, Côte d’Ivoire (Ivory Coast), Morocco, Vietnam, Djibouti, Mozambique, Western Sahara, Ecuador, Myanmar (Burma), Yemen, Egypt, Namibia, Zambia, Equatorial Guinea, Nepal, Zimbabwe, Eritrea, Niger, Ethiopia and Nigeria can apply for this application programme.

-Scholarship Description: The Louis Dreyfus-Weidenfeld Scholarship and Leadership Programme supports outstanding postgraduate students from developing and emerging economies throughout Africa, Asia and South America.
+Description: The Louis Dreyfus-Weidenfeld Scholarship and Leadership Programme supports outstanding postgraduate students from developing and emerging economies throughout Africa, Asia and South America.
 The Louis Dreyfus Foundation aims to promote sustainable agriculture, food security and self-sufficiency, particularly through education and direct support to farmers, with a specific focus on developing countries in the above-mentioned regions.

 Duration of award(s): Awards are made for the full duration of your fee liability for the agreed course.

 What does it cover?
-The scholarship will cover 100% of University and college fees and a grant for living costs (of at least £14,057).
+The sponsorship will cover 100% of University and college fees and a grant for living costs (of at least £14,057).
 Awards are made for the full duration of your fee liability for the agreed course.

 Selection Criteria: Not Known